Why request a TA?

 - Conduct research unrelated to class preparation

-- Provide clerical support to faculty in departments
+- Provide clerical support to faculty

 - Conduct personal business for faculty